eltongonc/react-soundcloud-explorer/README.md

 # Web app from scratch

-### Pro's and Con's of jQuery (libraries/frameworks in general)
+### Pro's and Con's of libraries/frameworks

 #### Pro's
-- Your can do more work in less hours.
-- Tested by many and mostly supported by a community.
+- The functions in the framework are preprogrammed, which mean you as an user don't have to write them.
+This save time and lets you work on other stuff.
+- Most known framework are used worldwide.
+This mean that the people who use it will come across issues and bugs.
+The framework will keep becoming better with the help of the contribution of these people.
 - Most of the frameworks are free.

 #### Con's
-- You will end up coding in a language that you don't understand
+- You  might think you're learning javascript while using the javascript framework, but you will end up learning something that is abstract from javascript.
+You will have no idea what to do when a client asks for a vanilla javascript code.
-- You are limited to how the framework acts.
+- You are limited to how the framework acts and what is preprogrammed.
 No room for modification.
+If you want to modify a function you'll have to dive in the frameworks code, good luck understanding these complex code.
 - People can create their own framework based on the good parts of an existing one.
-Causing too much framework to be available
+Causing too much framework to be available and mixed opinions on these frameworks

 #### Why focus on Native JS
 JS framework are made due to trends.
-People are free to make a framework work anything.
+People are free to make a framework of anything.
 This causes confusion on what framework is the best, what we should focus on and which one will be deprecated in a few years.
-It is good to know some frameworks for faster development, but don't get to fond of it
+It is good to know some frameworks for faster development, but don't get too attached of it.
 ***

 ### Pro's and Con's of single page web app

 #### Pro's
-- Faster than regular web applications
-- Easy to re-use the code for mobile development, because it uses the same backend code.
-- Can save things in the cache for speed
+- All the files and code for single page app will be loaded once no matter how many sections you have, while a regular web application may have to load all files every time a page loads.
+- Most SPA are client side, which means code are rendered on the client-side.
+The backend can focus on other server demanding tasks.
+Regular web application have to render all pages on the server.

 #### Con's
-- JS has to be enabled
+- JS has to be enabled for your app to work.
+If your users browser doesn't support javascript your app will not work.
-- Only one entry
-- Page renders faster if you click the back button.
+- Page rendering will be different form regular webapps/websites because everything is on one page.
+A page will load faster if you click the back button.
 Developers have to mimic the speed of traditional pages.
-- Lower Search engine ranking
+- Lower Search engine ranking because everything is build via javascript.
+Google doesn't look there.
-- Huge apps require a huge JS file which causes a slower browser
+- Huge apps require a huge JS file which causes a slower browser.